- Which Sydney Opera House Tour is the best choice for you?

 You have an average budget, an interest in architecture or want to know more about how they got the sails to stay up.

 Well, the next option is probably going to suit you.
 The Essentials Tour is a one hour tour that covers all the main public spaces and gives you the history of the building, the design, and the architect.
 You can take photos of any areas that are not dressed for performances.
 I recently did this tour – for the 5th time –and the new to me video segments that cover the construction are a great addition.
 Each guide seems to tell slightly different stories; ours shared a story of Pavarotti refusing to attend a reception in the Concert Hall foyer area because of his phobia of purple carpet.
 She also told us about Arnold Schwarzenegger’s visit to competed in a Mr Universe competition on the Concert Hall stage in the 1970s.

-I have enjoyed my tours and all the guides have been excellent, but apparently, this is not always the case and like anywhere you visit, the tour is only as good as the person giving it.
-I would think the majority are doing a fine job, but Tripadvisor reviews suggest there are some less entertaining ones.
+I have enjoyed my tours, and all the guides have been great, but apparently, this is not always the case and like anywhere you visit, the tour is only as good as the person giving it.
+I would think the majority are doing an excellent job, but Tripadvisor reviews suggest there are some less entertaining ones.

 Some of the areas included in the Essentials tour are the Drama Theatre, Concert Hall, Utzon Room, and the Northern Foyer although this may vary on the timing of your visit.
 If any areas are being dressed for performances or are being used for private functions, you will bypass them.
 To give you an idea of how often this happens is impossible however on my five tours I have only missed the concert hall once.
 I have also always been allowed to take photos.
 The Essentials tours are currently $37 for adults.